WHEN YOU BECOME A MOM

 7. I’m not just about myself anymore.

 8. Exercise?
 Diet?
-Clean house?
-Becoming realistic.
+House cleaning?

 9. Healing takes forever.

-We’ve all seen movies where the mom’s go home right away after having their baby & they’re energetic and super mobile…Ya, right.
+We’ve all seen movies where the mom’s go home right away after having their baby & they’re energetic and super mobile…Ya right.
 It’s the most draining and painful experience for a lot of moms.
 Everyone tells you about their experiences as if yours will be just like their own, but everyone’s is unique.
 I had a c-section.
 And I know some moms swear by it “it’s THE best thing” and they’d do nothing but c-sections.
-For me personally, it was the longest and most painful healing experience.
+But for me personally, it was the longest and most painful healing experience.
 It took at least 14 months for me to not feel the incision pinching anymore.
 Yes, I got to skip labour, but for c-sections you’re at the hospital a few days more than any natural delivery.
 I wasn’t able to move on my own.
 My husband had to help me out of bed or step into the bathtub.
-You don’t realize how much you use that muscle where the incision is until you have to move to use it.
-It hurt to laugh, turn over and bend down to pick something up.
+You don’t realize how much you use that muscle where the incision is until you have to move & use it.
+It hurt to laugh, cough, turn over and bend down to pick something up.
 It’s all stuff I took for granted.
 When we got home I’m not gonna lie, the first 2 weeks were rough.
 I needed care, the baby needed care, but thankfully my husband took time off to help me out.

 10. My views changed on how I see things.

 Things that were a big deal to me, now seem very piddly.
 It’s almost like we become wiser once we turn into parents.
-All these natural instincts for things we had no idea we knew just come to us.
+All these natural instincts for things we had no idea we knew just came to us.

-11. Everything surrounds baby, even when I have a break.
+11. Everything surrounds baby- even when I have a break.

 When I finally get to have a nap, get to go out shopping by myself or go out for dinner without kids.
 As much as I look forward to getting away once in awhile, I also can’t wait to get back home to see my baby again.
 They’re all we want to talk about!
-I will see something while shopping & it reminds me of him.
+I will see something shopping & it will reminds me of him.
 We pretty much miss them all the time.
-But hey, take that walk, go for that coffee, don’t ever feel guilty- make time for you too!
+But DO take that walk, DO go for that coffee, don’t ever feel guilty- make time for you too!

 12. I lost a lot of hair after…